savantcare/emr/ptclient/cts/core/crud/forms.md

 # Q2) How is the state of data entered in the form managed on client side?

-vuex orm field: vnRowStateInSession of type int
+vuex objOrm field: vnRowStateInSession of type int

 e.g. cts/spi/1t-Mr1f/rem/db/vuex-orm/rems:71